danieldkim/charlotte/README.md

 status and setting a `Location` header will bypass this magic.
 (Note: for non-html-bundle requests `res.redirect()` will continue to do the normal thing and send a `302` with a `Location` header)

-This special handling is only enabled for posts as the default behavior of redirects being transparent to Charlotte works well for GET's.

 ### Posts